 Trinity College Dublin holds an Athena Swan Bronze award at the institutional level.
-The School of Religion is embarking on a process to apply for the award as a School.
+The School of Religion, Theology, and Peace Studies received an Athena Swan Bronze award in 2022.
 You can follow our engagement and updates here.

 Athena Swan was established in 2005 to promote gender equality and diversity in the STEM fields.
 Since then, it has expanded to the Arts, Social Sciences, and Humanities.
 Want to learn more about Trinity, Gender Equality, Diversity and Athena Swan?
 Check out the following links: